So you pulled the trigger and got some new ink. Congratulations!

 - After washing your tattoo, lightly pat your tattoo dry with a paper towel or a clean towel.
 Don’t rub it, as that can cause ink displacement.

-- Apply some of our tattoo serum to your fresh ink and gently rub it all over.
+- Apply some of our tattoo serum or our Tattoo Salve to your fresh ink and gently rub it all over.
 It’s light and cooling, which will allow the tattoo to breathe and helps with the heat from the irritated skin.
 When looking for a tattoo aftercare product, natural is always best.
 And because there is no petroleum in our tattoo products (or any others), the skin won’t be smothered, making breakouts much less likely than with other common tattoo aftercare products.

 The First 1-4 Days